 - Read General Rules and Regulations.
 All 4-H exhibitors must have submitted their record books.
 (See General Rule 7). - Please make work legible.
-It is suggested that work is typed and double spaced. - Previously evaluated work (school reports) is acceptable if it relates to the 4-H member's project area.
+It is suggested that work is typed and double spaced. - Class 08A and 08B will count as one class, not two, in consideration for Premier of Home Arts. - Previously evaluated work (school reports) is acceptable if it relates to the 4-H member's project area.
 Attach a note with the work explaining this relationship.
 A clean copy of such work should be entered (work with grades or comments will not be judged). - All work, oral as well as written; will be evaluated on content, correctness, and presentation.
-The presentation may have been made before. - Lots 1 and 2 (Public Speaking and Performances) are limited to eight (8) minutes.
-Group performances in these lots are also limited to eight (8) minutes.
-Performances must be live.
-All devices must have a USB drive, headphone jack etc, bring a cord to attach your device to sound system.
-Must complete registration with Home Arts Coordinator at time of check-in. - Lot 3 DVDs will be judged on the first 8 minutes of the presentation.
+The presentation may have been made before. - Lot 3 DVDs will be judged on the first 8 minutes of the presentation.
 The exhibitor must provide a DVD player so the judges can view the DVD. - Lot 3 must include a description of the story and length of DVD. - Choose pieces that show the scope of your work (more is not necessarily advantageous).